 ..many seemingly intact families are deeply broken…a home is not broken when parents are separated or divorced.
 A home is broken when there is an absence of love.”

 Recently, I’ve been getting to know a new friend who feels he is a much better parent after his divorce.
 There’s now room for him to breathe.
-He can concentrate on loving his kids and being the best dad he can rather than expending all his energy on trying to mend something that could not be fixed.
-Everyone is happier.
+He can concentrate on loving his kids and being the best dad he can rather than expending all his energy on trying to mend something that was clearly broken.

 When I asked another friend about his parent’s divorce he shared these words: